learning-zone/angular-basics/README.md

 }
 ```
 #### Q. What happens if you use script tag inside template?

-Angular recognizes the value as unsafe and automatically sanitizes it, which removes the *<script>* tag but keeps safe content such as the text content of the <script> tag.
+Angular recognizes the value as unsafe and automatically sanitizes it, which removes the `<script>` tag but keeps safe content such as the text content of the `<script>` tag.
 This way it eliminates the risk of script injection attacks.
-If you still use it then it will be ignored and a warning appears in the browser console.
 Let's take an example of innerHtml property binding which causes XSS vulnerability,
 ```typescript
 export class InnerHtmlBindingComponent {